Microbial intelligence: Soil ecology

 Microbial community intelligence is found in soil ecosystems in the form of interacting adaptive behaviors and metabolisms.
 According to Ferreira et al., "Soil microbiota has its own unique capacity to recover from change and to adapt to the present state[...]
 [This] capacity to recover from change and to adapt to the present state by altruistic, cooperative and co-occurring behavior is considered a key attribute of microbial community intelligence."

 Many bacteria that exhibit complex behaviors or coordination are heavily present in soil in the form of biofilms.
 Micropredators that inhabit soil, including social predatory bacteria, have significant implications for its ecology.
 Soil biodiversity, managed in part by these micropredators, is of significant importance for carbon cycling and ecosystem functioning.

 The complicated interaction of microbes in the soil has been proposed as a potential carbon sink.
 Bioaugmentation has been suggested as a method to increase the 'intelligence' of microbial communities, that is, adding the genomes of autotrophic, carbon-fixing or nitrogen-fixing bacteria to their metagenome.

 Bacterial transformation

-Bacterial transformation is a form of microbobial intelligence that involves complex adaptive cooperative behavior.
+Bacterial transformation is a form of microbial intelligence that involves complex adaptive cooperative behavior.
 About 80 species of bacteria have so far been identified that are likely capable of transformation, including about equal numbers of Gram-positive and Gram-negative bacteria.